 Their hindquarters are also nicely furnished with dogs having powerful, well-muscled back legs.
 Feet are large for such small dogs and they are round in shape being heavily feathered with hair growing between a dog's toes and their paw pads.
 They have moderately long tails that are set quite high and which dogs carry gaily curled over their backs.
 Their tails are nicely feathered and often have a slight kink at the tip which is allowable under their breed standard.

 When it comes to their coat, the Tibetan Spaniel boasts having a nice double coat that consists of a profuse, fine top coat and a much woollier and finer undercoat.
 Their coat can either be wavy or straight.
-The accepted breed colours are as follows:
+The accepted breed colours for Kennel Club registration are as follows:

 The Tibetan Spaniel is known to be the perfect family pet and companion.
 They are cheerful, friendly, playful and highly sociable little dogs that thrive in a home environment.
 They can be real clowns when the mood takes them which is one of the charming traits that makes these little spaniels so endearing.
 They form strong bonds with their families, but can be a little wary and aloof around people they don't know.
 However, a Tibetan Spaniel would rarely show any sort of aggressive behaviour towards a stranger, preferring to keep their distance until they get to know someone.

-Their training has to start early and it has to be consistent and always fair so that dogs know what is being asked of them.
-They are quite sensitive by nature and do not respond well to any sort of harsh correction or heavy handed training methods.
+Their training must start early and it should be consistent and always fair so that dogs know what is being asked of them.
+They are quite sensitive by nature and do not respond well to any sort of harsh correction or heavy-handed training methods.
 However, they do respond extremely well to positive reinforcement bearing in mind that it's better to offer fewer high value rewards than lots of lower value ones.
 The reason being that Tibetan Spaniels are prone to putting on too much weight far too easily.

 Tibetan Spaniels are social little dogs by nature and they thrive in a home environment forming strong bonds with their families.
 They are a good choice for families where the children are slightly older and who therefore know how to behave around small dogs.
 Any interaction between younger children and more especially toddlers, should always be supervised by an adult to make sure things stay nice and calm.